 Here are some tips to help you plan for the holidays with a loved one in long-term care.

-Making the Most of the Holidays in a Senior Living Community
+7 Ways to Make the Most of the Holidays in a Senior Living Community

-1. Decorate the room or suite.
+1. Decorate their room or suite.

 Deck out your loved one’s room just like you would their old house.
 Whether you celebrate Christmas or Hanukkah, make decorating a family affair.